JustaPenguin/assetto-server-manager/README.md

 ## Installation

-1. Download the latest release from the [releases page](https://github.com/cj123/assetto-server-manager/releases)
-2. Extract the release
-3. Copy env.example to .env in the same directory, and edit its values
-4. Start the server using `./run.sh`

 ### Docker

-A docker image is also available under the name `seejy/assetto-server-manager`. we recommend using docker-compose to set up a docker environment for the server manager.
+A docker image is available under the name `seejy/assetto-server-manager`.
+We recommend using docker-compose to set up a docker environment for the server manager.
+This docker image has steamcmd pre-installed.

 An example docker-compose.yml looks like this: